 Digital technologies have changed the way we see and understand the world, especially for young people.
-Their perception and interactions have been shaped by a society stimulated by audiovisual contents and the dynamics of the virtual dimension.
-The members of Generation Z are what we call “digital natives”, young people who grew up in the digital age, and even though they are in constant contact with technology and have access to an unlimited amount of information, they sometimes lack the abilities to analyse and evaluate the veracity of the messages they receive from the media.
+Their perception and interactions have been shaped by audiovisual contents and the dynamics of the virtual dimension.
+Generation Z are the so-called “digital natives” – young people who grew up in the digital age.
+But even though they are in constant contact with technology and have access to an unlimited amount of information, they sometimes lack the abilities to analyse and evaluate the veracity of the messages they receive from the media.

-In order to address the insufficient media literacy and provide them with the tools they need to understand the world they live in, to cultivate students’ critical thinking and help them understand the responsibility and the power of their voice, seven partners from Belgium, Croatia, Greece, Italy, Lithuania, and Spain have joined forces in the CrAL project.
+In order to enhance their media literacy skills and provide them with the tools they need to understand the world they live in, to cultivate students’ critical thinking and help them understand the responsibility and the power of their voice, seven partners from Belgium, Croatia, Greece, Italy, Lithuania, and Spain have joined forces in the CrAL project.
 Their goal is to enhance critical thinking and media literacy among learners, parents and educational staff.

-CrAL will address young people (aged 14-19) so they can reinterpret and lead the production of audiovisual contents.
-Secondary school teachers and trainers working in non-formal environments will be taught how to educate their students in the creative audiovisual reading, writing and production for the enhancement of their media literacy skills and critical thinking.
-Their parents and members of their community will also be involved in the project as active protagonists in order to maximize CrAL’s impact on a local, national and European level.
+CrAL addresses young people (aged 14-19) by involving them in reinterpreting and producing audiovisual contents.
+Secondary school teachers and trainers working in non-formal environments will be trained how to educate their students in creative audiovisual reading, writing and production.
+Parents and members of the community will also be involved as active protagonists in order to maximise CrAL’s impact on a local, national and European level.

 Specific objectives of the project are:

-- To provide school teachers and trainers working in non-formal education with the necessary knowledge, competences and skills on audiovisual education and “Creative audiovisual writing and reading” methodology via a blended course with online video lessons accessible via the CrAL online platform complemented by f2f workshops organised by partner organisations in each country.
+- To provide school teachers and trainers with the necessary knowledge and skills on audiovisual education and the “Creative audiovisual writing and reading” methodology via a blended course with online video lessons accessible via the CrAL online platform complemented by f2f workshops organised by partner organisations in each country.

 - To empower students (aged 14-19) in the critical reinterpretation and production of audiovisual contents, promoting the acquisition of critical thinking and media literacy competences and skills

-- Produce the training course and multilingual and multimedia educational contents for teachers (video lessons and EduPacks);
+- We have produced the training course with multilingual and multimedia educational contents for teachers (video lessons and EduPacks);